The Reluctant Roma Cannibals of Romania

 Did they receive food or water?

-At first yes, they received water and a ration of 500 grams of polenta per day.
+At first, yes, they received water and a ration of 500 grams of polenta per day.
 But it was only for the ones who worked.
 They worked in the fields for more than eight hours a day.
 The ration, of course, wasn’t enough for the larger families.
-Some escaped at night to rob neighbouring villages and camps to feed their children, but the closest was 12 kilometres away.
+Some escaped at night to rob neighboring villages and camps to feed their children, but the closest was about eight miles away.
 They ran all night so they could return by morning, when they had to start work.
 After a few months they didn’t even receive the ration and then the horror started.